AI that can determine a person’s sexuality from photos shows the dark side of the data age

 But it’s also arguable that it’s better to have the possibility out in the open in order to either implement countermeasures or otherwise allow people to prepare themselves for it.
 After all, it’s also possible to determine sexuality and many other private traits by analyzing Facebook or Twitter feeds.

 The difference there is that you can obfuscate or control the information you put online; you can’t control who sees your face.
-It’s a surveillance society we live in, and increasingly a surveillant one as well.
+It’s a surveillance society we live in, and increasingly a surveillant one, as well.

 “Even the best laws and technologies aimed at protecting privacy are, in our view, doomed to fail,” write the researchers.
 “The digital environment is very difficult to police; data can be easily moved across borders, stolen, or recorded without users’ consent.”